gilbert/zaml/README.md

 #=> { "users": [["andy"], ["beth", {admin: true}], ["carl"]] }
 ```

-Note how a namespace changes the shape of the above parsed result.
+Note how a block changes the shape of the above parsed result.
 This allows you to use destructuring for each result:

 ```js
 var result = parse(source, schema)